orassayag/crawler/INSTRUCTIONS.md

 domains.script.js:
 This script activates the domainsCounter.service, which logs to TXT file a list of email addresses, domain part and the count of each domain.
-Can be run by terminal: 'npm run domains'.
+Can be run in the terminal: 'npm run domains'.

 preload.script.js:
 This
-Can be run by terminal: 'npm run preload'.
+Can be run in the terminal: 'npm run preload'.

 =========
 4. TESTS.